topher-zicornell/scheduleman/README.md

 (cd scheduler-ui; npm run package && npm run run)
 ```

-To shut it all down (add in any additional:
+To shut it all down (add in any additional `executor` nodes you started):
 ```bash
 docker stop ui waitecho executor0 executor1 crud-api storage
 ```